TeamGloomy/TeamGloomy.github.io/pages/mydoc/Consumer_Printers/troodon_v2/troodon_v2_connected_wifi_esp32.md

 ; you'll see the IP address under "About" menu after one minutes.
 ; input the IP address on your browser, then it'll show web console.
 ```
-We suggest that you make adjust the contents of this file to match the following
+We suggest that you make adjustments to the contents of this file to match the following
 ```
 M552 S0
 G4 S1